data-dependent/osrs-guides/trap_resetting.md

 ## 4t trap resetting

 The previous methods focused on resetting a single trap.
-Surprisingly, momentum from laying a previous trap can be used to reset a next trap in only four ticks.
+Surprisingly, "momentum" from laying a previous trap can be used to reset a next trap in only four ticks.
 Using our ability to lay a trap and move on the same tick, we can spend _zero_ ticks on movement after resetting a trap.
 In comparison with 5t trap resetting with celastrus bark, instead of moving then delaying the skilling timer on a separate tick, we are doing them both on the same tick.

 <div style="text-align:center"><img src="https://i.imgur.com/xVJZOuv.gif" alt='4t resetting nonadjacent traps' width=500>

 In the clip, we start off by doing 5t trap resetting.
-The full method based on this does all of the following on every fourth tick: lays a trap, delays the skilling timer, and moves; in the three ticks between laying the traps, we pick up traps.
+The full method based on this does the following on every fourth tick: lays a trap (which delays the skilling timer) and moves; in the three ticks between laying the traps, we pick up traps.
 Notice that the traps can be as far apart as we can move in one ticks.
+A more complete guide to 4t trap resetting can be found in [Fraser's video](https://www.youtube.com/watch?v=CsfJIHGhlwA).

 When hunting black chinchompas in the wilderness, the same method works.
 However, we can instead lay a trap and start picking up an adjacent trap on the same tick, and then move immediately after picking up the trap, as shown below